nloyfer/MarkovDeconv/README.md

 ## Workflow Vignette
-This tutorial comes with step-by-step details about how to use the MarkovDeconv model
+This tutorial comes with step-by-step details about how to use the MarkovDeconv model that should take ~15 minutes on a recommended computer.